-If you’re curious about how it all works, follow my journey and see how I slashed the costs of running my containers in EKS by half using CAST AI, in 15 minutes.
+If you’re curious about how they work, follow my journey and see how I reduced the costs of running Kubernetes containers on Amazon EKS by 66% using CAST AI, in 15 minutes.

 I started by provisioning an e-commerce app (here) on an EKS cluster with six m5 nodes (2 vCPU, 8 GiB) on AWS EKS.
-I then deployed an AI engine to analyze my application and suggest some optimizations.
-Finally, I activated the engine and watched the system self-optimize.
+I then deployed CAST AI to analyze my application and suggest optimizations.
+Finally, I activated automated optimization and watched the system continuously self-optimize.

-Step 1: Deploying my app and running the Savings Report
+Step 1: Deploying my app and finding potential savings

 I deployed my app in 6 nodes on EKS.
 Here’s what it looked like before – all the nodes were empty:

 eksctl create cluster –name boutique-blog-lg -N 6 –instance-types m5.large –managed –region us-east-2

 And here’s what it looked like after deployment (I’m using kube-ops-view, a useful open-source project to visualize the pods).
 The green rectangles are the pods:

 With Kubernetes, the application’s pods (containers) are spread evenly across all the nodes by default.
 Kubernetes is a fair orchestration engine; that’s just how it works.
 The CPUs range between 40% and 50%.